Exploring the DART Service Area

-Located in downtown Dallas, Main Street Garden is a public park, owned and developed by the City of Dallas and is programmed and managed by DOWNTOWNDALLAS.
-Spanning a full city block bordered by Main, St. Paul, Commerce and Harwood streets, Main Street Garden Park is surrounded by historical architecturally significant buildings such as Mercantile Place, the Universities Center at Dallas and Old City Hall (the future University of North Texas School of Law.)
+Located in downtown Dallas, Main Street Garden is a public park, owned and developed by the City of Dallas and is programmed and managed by Downtown Dallas, Inc. Spanning a full city block bordered by Main, St. Paul, Commerce and Harwood streets, Main Street Garden Park is surrounded by historical architecturally significant buildings such as Mercantile Place, the Universities Center at Dallas and Old City Hall, the home of the University of North Texas School of Law.
 Amenities of the park include the Lily Pad park café, water fountains, an urban dog run, a tot lot, garden shelters featuring a digital art display, a great lawn and a performance stage.

 » Plan a trip to the Main Street Garden Park.

-Trip Planner Tip: Use Main @ St. Paul as your destination.
+Trip Planner Tip: Use Main Street Garden Park as your destination.

 Nearest DART Rail station: St. Paul Station

 Williams Square Plaza, O'Connor Blvd., North of Hwy.
 114, Irving

 The Mustangs of Las Colinas, the largest equestrian sculpture in the world, is a breathtakingly realistic bronze sculpture of nine wild mustangs running across a granite stream at Williams Square Plaza.